Overview

 • Do server PHP/MySQL/WordPress version differences between source and target site can result in migration glitches?

-Yes – typically if you have a big complicated site – there might be little differences between the source site and the target site.
-This is due to the fact you are using third party plugins (not only Prime Mover) and themes which of course reacts to differing versions.
+Yes, typically, if you have a big, complicated site, there might be little difference between the source site and the target site.
+This is due to the fact that you are using third-party plugins (not only Prime Mover) and themes, which, of course, react to differing versions.

-For example in your original site you are using PHP 5.6 and using legacy/outdated plugins however when you migrate to PHP 7.4 new server – some of your plugins might not perfectly work and needs tuned-up/update.
-This can cause differences in how your site behaves.
+For example, your original site uses PHP 5.6 and legacy/outdated plugins.
+However, when you migrate to a new PHP 7.4 server, some of your plugins might not work perfectly and need tuning up/updating, which can cause differences in how your site behaves.

-The same is true when you migrate from PHP 7.4 to PHP 5.6 – your plugins or themes might not work correctly because of outdated PHP version.
+The same is true when you migrate from PHP 7.4 to PHP 5.6—your plugins or themes might not work correctly because of the outdated PHP version.

-Whatever possible – it is always to recommended to migrate to a target site with the same server specs as your source site.
+It is always recommended to migrate to a target site with the same server specs as your source site.
 This will eliminate issues caused by server technical differences.

-• I find it weird that multisite migration sometimes have glitches.
+• I find it weird that multisite migration sometimes has glitches.
 What would have caused this?

-Take note for example that if you are moving site from multisite to single site.
-These are big changes for your site.
-It is because the site used to work with multisite along with it’s multisite plugins – multisite related settings and all network related stuff/customization.
-Prime Mover does it’s best to make this migration as smooth as possible.
-But there are times differences and glitches are bound to happen.
+Take note, for example, that these are significant changes if you move your site from a multisite to a single site or vice versa.
+This is because the site used to work with multisite, along with its multisite plugins, multisite-related settings, and all network-related stuff/customization.
+Prime Mover does its best to make this migration as smooth as possible, but there are times when differences and glitches are bound to happen.

-The most contributing factor to these differences is for sure the plugins and themes you are using.
-For example – say you have a multisite-only plugin and you are migrating to single site.
-These multisite plugins does not work anymore in single site.
-Thus – one reason of the differences in your site behavior.
+The most contributing factor to these differences is the plugins and themes you are using.
+For example – say you have a multisite-only plugin and are migrating to a single site.
+These multisite plugins do not work anymore on a single site.
+Thus, one reason for the differences in your site behavior is that.

-Or if your site is using multisite related settings for a plugin which is no longer applicable when being migrated to single site.
-Prime Mover cannot adjust this because migration simply replace paths, domain names or hostnames as well as URLs to the target site.
+Or if your site is using multisite-related settings for a plugin that are no longer applicable when being migrated to a single site, Prime Mover cannot adjust this because migration simply replaces paths, domain names, or hostnames as well as URLs to the target site.
 Changing detailed plugin settings is beyond the scope of the migration.

-As usual – if you see some strange behavior after migration – it is suggested you do a post migration troubleshooting to check and review the site plugins settings after migration (and to sort out possible issues).
+As usual, if you see some strange behavior after migration, it is suggested that you do a post-migration troubleshooting to check and review the site plugins’ settings after migration (and to sort out possible issues).

-Prime Mover PRO also has a feature to exclude plugins.
-Using this feature – you can exclude problematic or multisite only plugins from your package.
+Prime Mover PRO also has a feature that excludes plugins.
+Using this feature, you can exclude problematic or multisite-only plugins from your package.

-The differences could become more pronounced if you are migrating to a completely different PHP/MySQL/WordPress version from your source multisite or single site.
-Your plugin settings, customization might be much affected in this case.
+The differences could become more pronounced if you migrate to a completely different PHP/MySQL/WordPress version from your source multisite or single site.
+Your plugin settings and customization might be greatly affected in this case.

 Get in touch with us!

-If you think the issues could be Prime Mover related – please contact us and provide us a copy of your WPRIME package for troubleshooting.
-You can upload this to Google Drive or DropBox and share us the link to download it.
-Please describe the differences between the source site and target site.
+If you think the issues could be Prime Mover-related, please get in touch with us and provide us with your WPRIME package for troubleshooting.
+You can upload this to Google Drive or DropBox and share the link to download it.
+Please describe the differences between the source site and the target site.
 Show expected and actual behavior screenshots so the tech support knows where to find the problem.

-It would be helpful to provide us as much debug data as possible such as your site info, etc. so we can mimic your server environment in our test servers.
+It would be helpful to provide us with as much debug data as possible, such as your site info, so we can mimic your server environment in our test servers.

 Was this article helpful?